supercontact/AdvIS-TD1/Readme.txt

 Enable scrolling if image is too big.
 Show a background image that stays fixed when scrolling.
 Drag (left/right mouse key in view mode, right mouse key in flipped mode) to scroll.
+Mouse wheel to navigate in album.
-Mouse wheel to scale photo.
+Hold ctrl and use mouse wheel to scale photo.
 The position where the mouse is pointing will stay fixed.
 Resizing will be handled correctly.
+4 Scale modes available in menu (plus one option to scale up).
+Will persist when resizing unless mouse wheel scaling is used.
 Double click to flip photo (+animation).

 In flipped state: